Master of Science Admission Requirements

 Bachelor's Degree in Nursing

 - Applications will not be considered complete until all educational institutions listed have corresponding official transcripts uploaded or mailed.
+Be sure to include all post-secondary institutions, including any programs in which you are currently enrolled.

 - All non-English transcripts must be translated by a certified translator for evaluation.
 Non-U.S. transcripts must be submitted for evaluation by an organization such as World Education Services, etc.